Flex-NFT-Marketplace/Flex-Marketplace-Contract/experimental/fractional.md

 Pros
 - Increased accessibility and affordability for investors
 - Higher liquidity for NFT owners.
-- Potential for the increased value of NFTs.
-- Greater exposure for NFT creators
+- Potentially increases the NFT's value and exposure for creators.

 Cons
 - Malicious entities sometimes trick investors into thinking they are buying partial ownership of a popular NFT
-- They could be perceived as unregistered securities.
-- Rreduces decision-making power for the asset's original owner.
+- Reduces original owner’s decision-making power.
-- If the owner wishes to sell the original NFT, they'd have to initiate a buyback auction, in which case, they could lose the original NFT if they're outbid.
+- Reselling the full NFT requires a buyback auction, where the original owner could lose the asset if outbid.

 ## Research Fractionalization Methods